Riaz123/SparkALS_AWS_SageMaker/README.md

 	,"reco_item" : 3
 	,"group_size":4099
 }

-> /opt/ml/input/data/Online Retail.csv/ (for File mode) contains the input data for that channel.
+/opt/ml/input/data/Online Retail.csv/ (for File mode) contains the input data for that channel.
 The channels are created based on the call to CreateTrainingJob (is part of Sagemaker training) but it's generally important that channels match what the algorithm expects.
 The files for each channel will be copied from S3 to this directory, preserving the tree structure indicated by the S3 key structure.

 The output
-> /opt/ml/model/ is the directory where you write the model that your algorithm generates.
+/opt/ml/model/ is the directory where I write the model that ALS algorithm generates.
 It can be a single file or a whole directory tree.
 SageMaker will package any files in this directory into a compressed tar archive file.
 This file will be available at the S3 location returned in the DescribeTrainingJob result.

-> /opt/ml/output is a directory where the algorithm can write a file failure that describes why the job failed.
+/opt/ml/output is a directory where the algorithm can write a file failure that describes why the job failed.
 The contents of this file will be returned in the FailureReason field of the DescribeTrainingJob result.

-Running your container during hosting
+Running container during hosting
 Hosting has a very different model that training because hosting is responding to inference requests that come in via HTTP.
 In this example, we use our recommended Python serving stack to provide robust and scalable serving of inference requests:
 This stack is implemented in the sample code here and you can mostly just leave it alone.
 Amazon SageMaker uses two URLs in the container:

-> /ping will receive GET requests from the infrastructure.
+/ping will receive GET requests from the infrastructure.
 Your program returns 200 if the container is up and accepting requests.

-> /invocations is the endpoint that receives client inference POST requests.
+/invocations is the endpoint that receives client inference POST requests.
 The format of the request and the response is up to the algorithm.
 If the client supplied ContentType and Accept headers, these will be passed in as well.

-> The container will have the model files in the same place they were written during training:
+The container will have the model files in the same place they were written during training:

 /opt/ml
 └── model
    └── <model files>